-Gygax Process: a revolutionary breakthrough in magical energy production.
+Gygax Process: [Guy-gacks] A revolutionary breakthrough in magical energy production.
 By using specialized artifice, (see “Gygen” and “Gyve,”) Animathurges can draw etheric energy from ambient, naturally occurring forces (condensation, electrical charge, solar, geothermal, and wind energy) to produce a stable, highly versatile form of power for artifice and simple contracts.

 Half-fae: The current parlance used to refer to people of mixed fae and human parentage.
 Unlike their full fae parents, half-fae are capable of lying, but it causes them tremendous pain.
 All half-fae have an incredible allergy to iron that can prove fatal with prolonged, or severe exposure.

 Incanter: A piece of artifice that runs off of runic code and performs functions equivalently to a computer.